sminliwu/sminliwu.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to an ongoing experiment

-You can use the [editor on GitHub](https://github.com/sminliwu/sminliwu.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+I can use the [editor on GitHub](https://github.com/sminliwu/sminliwu.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files, apparently.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in my Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling writing.
+IT IS MAGIC.
 It includes conventions for

 ```markdown
 Syntax highlighted code block